Justin McCarthy (hurler): Managing Waterford

 McCarthy was appointed manager of the Waterford senior hurling team on 30 July 2001.
 He wasn't the only candidate nominated for the position and was initially appointed for a two-year term.
 He succeeded his former team-mate Gerald McCarthy as manager and beat off several former Waterford greats for the post.

 McCarthy's very first championship game in charge posed quite a challenge.
 Waterford were drawn to play McCarthy's native county of Cork in the Munster semi-final.
 It was a tough assignment for the new manager, however, Waterford came through it to win by a single point.
 With his first victory behind him McCarthy's team subsequently lined out against reigning Munster and All-Ireland champions Tipperary in the provincial final.
 The game was in the balance for much of the seventy minutes with both sides being level six times in all.
 The last quarter saw Waterford assert themselves and they went on to win the game on a score line of 2–23 to 3–12.
 It was Waterford's first Munster title since 1963 and McCarthy was lauded as a hero.
 Waterford's next game was an All-Ireland semi-final meeting with Clare.
 Clare were defeated in the first-round of the provincial championship, however, they reached the penultimate stage of the All-Ireland series via the qualifiers.
 Waterford were expected to win, however, victory went to the men from the West.

 In 2003 McCarthy's side set out to retain their provincial title.
 Once again the team swept through Munster and reached the provincial final where Cork provided the opposition.
 At half-time Waterford looked on course to capture a second consecutive Munster title, however, Cork fought back in the second half to snatch a 3–16 to 3–12 victory.
-McCarthy's team were down but not out, however, their next outing in the All-Ireland qualifiers system ended in defeat.
+McCarthy's team were down but not out, however, their next outing in the All-Ireland qualifiers system against Wexford ended in defeat.